LoganSnyder216/ITCS-4232-Final-Game/README.md

 CONTROLS

-Move with WASD
+Move with WASD.
-Cast spells with arrow keys
+Cast spells with arrow keys.
-Change current spell with E
+Change current spell with E.

 TIPS